tensorflow/tensor2tensor/tensor2tensor/models/README.md

 `neural_gpu.py`) and write your model class inheriting from `T2TModel` there and decorate it with `registry.register_model`.
 Import it in `models.py`.

-It is now available to use with the trainer binary (`t2t-trainer`) using the `--model=model_name` flag.
+It is now avaialable to use with the trainer binary (`t2t-trainer`) using the `--model=model_name` flag.